Keep fiber direction in mind

 Tolerance to limitations results in big profit

-Continuous fiber has a minimal layup curve radius, and the minimal width of a reinforced element depends on the fiber’s diameter.
+Continuous fiber has a minimal layup curve radius, and the minimum width of a reinforced element depends on the fiber’s diameter.

 This means that your current part, which is typically cast or milled, will require some adjustments in order to be produced with the CFC (Composite Fiber Co-extrusion) process.
 You will get a strong, lightweight, relatively cheap, and easy-to-produce part in return, though!